 Show, don’t tell.
 If you want to influence your team, the best thing you can do is to be an example to follow.
 Remember that employees look up to you to determine what is acceptable and desirable behavior in the workplace.

 Ask yourself — What behaviors do you exhibit that others already mirror?
 Which ones could you start exhibiting that will influence your team and make the workplace better for everyone?

 - Demonstrate a stronger work ethic?

 Leading by example may sound like a cliché, but it’s a vital part of proper management, so think about the areas where you can be a powerful role model for others.

 6. Delegate and get out of the way

 Some managers fear delegation because of the underlying concern that they could complete the task better.
-However, with a limited amount of time, delegation becomes an essential part of a manager’s job.
+However, with a limited amount of time, delegation becomes an essential part of project management.

 Delegating not only saves you time, but it also helps develop your team.
 By delegating more tasks, your employees will build their skills along with their confidence.